-- 1. a comprehensive understanding of biblical content, a discerning approach to biblical interpretation, and theological reflection informed by historical traditions; - growth in emotional, spiritual, and relational health resulting in observable love for God and neighbor; - 3. the capacity and skills in the area of concentration; - 4. intercultural competence for the purpose of advancing the gospel of Jesus Christ; and - 5. intentional integration of faith, learning, life, and practice.
+- A comprehensive understanding of biblical content, a discerning approach to biblical interpretation, and theological reflection informed by historical traditions; - 2.
+Growth in emotional, spiritual, and relational health resulting in observable love for God and neighbor; - 3.
+Capacity and skills in the area of concentration; - 4.
+Intercultural competence for the purpose of advancing the Gospel of Jesus Christ; and - 5.
+Intentional integration of faith, learning, life, and practice.